You have been working toward making healthier changes to your diet. However you seem to be struggling to get the rest of the family on the same page.

 Bringing about healthy food changes and even behavioural changes is very possible within your family.
 It is always important to take small steps, one day at a time and to implement them with love.

-When you make slip ups it is important not to see these as permanent but giving yourself the courage to change and not to make the slip up again.
-No different than when you do something that later you think “I shouldn’t done that”.
-Ok, then you don’t do it again.
 Keep Positive, reinforcing to yourself the positive outcomes and before you know it, the entire family will be enjoying a healthier life without even realizing it!